DataDrivenHumanities/AI-in-Classics/README.md

 - also think of verbs, nouns and adjectives to add to the dictionary

-# GREEK SPECIFIC STATEMENTS
+# GREEK SENTIMENT STATEMENTS
 - ways of saying things in greek that do not allign with english or are specific to greek -
 ### UNIQUE GREEK WORDS
 -

-# SENTIMENT STATEMENTS ENGLISH
+# ENGLISH SENTIMENT STATEMENTS
 ### COMPOUND COMPLEX
 - I HATE ROMANS BUT SPARTENS ARE NICE
 - THERE ARE MANY DIFFRENT PEOPLE IN THE WORLD BUT ROMANS ARE BY FAR THE WORSE